DZRV-AM

-DZRV (846 AM), on-air as Veritas 846 and commonly called as Radyo Veritas, is a radio station owned and operated by the Archdiocese of Manila under the Radio Veritas Global Broadcasting System.
-It is a member of the Catholic Media Network, where it serves as its de facto flagship station.
+DZRV (846 AM), on-air as Veritas 846 and commonly called as Radyo Veritas, is a radio station owned and operated by the Archdiocese of Manila under the Radio Veritas - Global Broadcasting System.
+It is the flagship member of the Catholic Media Network.
 The studio is located at Veritas Tower, 162 West Ave. cor.
 EDSA, Brgy.
-Philam, Quezon City, and its transmitter is located at Brgy.
-Taliptip, Bulakan, Bulacan, sharing the site of DZXL.
+Philam, Quezon City, and its transmitter is located in Brgy.
+Longos, Meycauayan.